Abu Kanu (footballer, born 2006)

-Abu Bakarr Kanu (born 14 June 2006) is an English professional footballer who plays as a forward for League Two club Swindon Town.
+Abu Bakarr Kanu (born 14 June 2006) is an English footballer who plays as a forward for club Sporting Khalsa.

 Career

 Kanu started his career with Swindon Town and made his first-team debut during an EFL Trophy second round tie in August 2022 against Crystal Palace U21, featuring for 57 minutes in the 2–0 defeat.
+He was released by the club in July 2024 after featuring as an overage player for Swindon Town U18.

+In July 2025, he went on trial at Yeovil Town, featuring in friendlies against Exmouth Town and Bristol City, but did not join the club.

+On 1 January 2026, he joined Northern Premier League Division One West club Sporting Khalsa.
+Kanu played for Midland Football League Premier Division club Romulus during the remainder 2025–26 season, debuting during the 4–0 loss against Whitchurch Alport on 21 February 2026.

+He then rejoined Sporting Khalsa on 14 July 2026.